Why Does Gymshark Have a Bad Reputation?

 6. Has Gymshark Improved?

-While Gymshark once had growing pains, it’s now regarded as a respected mid-premium performance brand.
+While Gymshark experienced early growing pains, it is now widely viewed as a strong mid-premium performance brand.

 Price & Reputation Comparison